-Then there are also those over 40, with their stiff and wrinkled grimaces of worry, boredom, tension, anger, sadness, or just a poker-face emptiness - a whole gallery of negatively spirited portraits.
-As those facial expressions are a match to different emotions, I start wondering how many hours a day they had to feel that way so that their faces make that expression "their normal".
+Then there are also those over 40, with their stiff and wrinkled grimaces of worry, boredom, tension, anger, sadness, or just a poker-face emptiness -- a whole gallery of negatively spirited portraits.
+As those facial expressions are a match to different emotions, I start wondering how many hours a day they had to feel that way so that their faces made that expression "their normal".

-Indeed, doesn't a rare moment of wakefulness occur to us to realize how we are spending our lives with heads dipped in oblivion ostrich-style, with that chronic unwillingness to willfully derail ourselves from those old grooves of familiarity, and try some new daring patterns of experiencing, something that wouldn't belong to that old thinking-box.
+Indeed, doesn't a rare moment of wakefulness occur to us to realize how we are spending our lives with heads dipped in oblivion ostrich style, with that chronic unwillingness to willfully derail ourselves from the old groves of familiarity.

 Thinking in a Box - or Sleeping by a Music Box

 To every even half-awakened person "paradigm" is a dirty word.
 It's a sum total of the mankind's beliefs in a cultural epoch.
 To me, though, it has some basic characteristics of a religion, inasmuch as you are not supposed to think out of the box of those beliefs, challenge them with new ideas, or question their tenets and their logicalness - without being called a heretic, or being excommunicated from the scientific establishment.